 I don’t know how big the battery capacity is for the Vype Pebble, although I have tried to find out.
 It doesn’t list the information on the website.
-When I tore open my box, the light on the button of my Pebble device went red rather quickly, as you’ll see if you check out my unboxing video.
+The light on the button of my Pebble device went red rather quickly, as you’ll see if you check out my unboxing video.
 That red light lasted a hell of a lot longer than I figured it would – I was still using it 24 hours later, admittedly on and off.

 The battery will turn red when you need to charge it, and then it’ll flash red when the device has totally died.
-When you plug it in, the button stays red for a moment, and then pulsates.
-When the device has finished charging, the button will pulsate green, and eventually it will stay a solid green.
-That’s when you unplug it and start to use it again.
+When you plug it in, the button stays red for a moment and then pulsates.
+When the device has finished charging, the button will pulsate green, and eventually, it will stay solid green.
+That’s when you unplug it and start using it again.

 Cartridge-dilemma aside, the battery of this device is quite impressive.
 I *think* I got about 6 or 7 hours of on-off vaping out of it before it died.
 And it seemed to be on that red light for a really, really, really long time.
 I actually thought I’d broken it – like the light has been stuck that way – until I charged it up again.
 It wasn’t broken.

 As a final note, you don’t need to push the button to vape.
 You press it once for a couple of seconds to turn it on / off.
 Also, it turns off after a while when you don’t use it so you need to remember to hold that button down to turn it back on again.